mgeraci/auto-hud/README.md

 pip install -r requirements.txt
 ```

 Then, to start the server, run `python auto-hud.py`.

-## Static files
-Static files are compiled with gulp, a node.js based build system).
-You'll need
-node and gulp installed, and then you can run `npm install` in the project root
-to install the packages required to compile Auto-HUD's frontend files.
-Just run
-`gulp` in the project root to watch for Sass and CoffeeScript changes.
+But you'll need to add a
+configuration file before it starts up.
+What configuration file?
+Glad you asked.

 ## Configuration
 Auto HUD requires two configuration files in the project root to run,
-`constants.py` and `localsettings.py`.
-Constants contains sitewide settings,
-like the order of modules.
-Localsettings contains personal sitewide settings,
+`localsettings.py` and `constants.py`.
+Localsettings contains personal sitewide
-like api keys and birthdays.
+settings, like api keys and birthdays.
+Constants contains non-sensitive
+sitewide settings, like the order of modules.

 ### constants.py
 If you'd like to modify the app, you may consider changing a definition in